Doreen Steidle: After the Foreign Service

 In October 2012 and again in July 2019, Steidle was selected to be a Short-Term Observer on Canada's delegation to monitor the Ukrainian elections.

-In 2015 Ms. Steidle returned to Hong Kong and served as the Regional Head for Group Government Affairs (Asia-Pacific) with HSBC continuing in this position until she assumed a one-year Fellowship (Advanced Leadership Initiative) at Harvard University in 2018.
+In 2015 Steidle returned to Hong Kong and served as the Regional Head for Group Government Affairs (Asia-Pacific) with HSBC continuing in this position until she assumed a one-year Fellowship (Advanced Leadership Initiative) at Harvard University in 2018.